Study 4-Year Medicine: 1.5 Year on Campus and 2 Years UK/USA Clinical Rotations

 Read More

-• Saint James School of Medicine (SJSM) offers a 4-Year undergraduate medicine programme in Arnos Vale, St. Vincent and the Grenadines with graduates holding a Doctor of Medicine (MD) degree.
+• Saint James School of Medicine (SJSM) offers a 5.5-Year undergraduate medicine programme in Arnos Vale, St. Vincent and the Grenadines with graduates holding a Doctor of Medicine (MD) degree.

 • The curriculum is highly regarded in the North American and Caribbean region, with lectures and classes taught on a modern campus, and three intakes per year (January, May, September).

-• SJSM undergraduate medicine is a 10-semester programme structured into four phases: the first two years of Basic Sciences have 84 weeks of modules (six terms), and then the two final years of Clinical Rotations have 80 weeks of Core Rotations and Elective Rotations.
+• Undergraduate medicine is 16 months of Premedical modules, 16 months of Basic Sciences with 84 weeks of modules (six terms), and then the two final years of Clinical Rotations has 80 weeks of Core Rotations and Elec-tive Rotations.

-• Clinical rotations are completed in Suriname at SJSM’s affiliate teaching hospitals, and clinical modules are structured in line with leading North American medical schools.
+• Clinical rotations are completed in Suriname and the U.S. at SJSM’s affiliate teaching hospitals, and clinical modules are structured in line with leading North American medical schools.

 • The programme is taught entirely in English with no entry exams, and all coursework is delivered by a diverse faculty with a low student-to-professor ratio.